The Earth Day fun at the LA Zoo continues, because when it comes to our planet, one day is not nearly enough.

 Weekend Highlights include:

-- Special animal feedings and zoo keeper talks underscoring conservation 1 and 2 pm
+- Keeper Talks, Special Feedings & Enrichment Demonstrations underscoring conservation 1 and 2 pm

 Guests are encouraged to participate in the L.A.
 Zoo's electronic device recycling program by contributing a retired cell phone, smartphone, iPod, iPad, tablet or MP3 player.